cleveland-youth-football/7824/content/Roosevelt Notes.md

 ## General Notes About the Game
-- Selfish plays from:
+- Special teams was quite good actually
-	- Jojo
+	- nice kicks from Jude and Barrett
-	- Drake M
+	- nice recovery from Seth
-	- Seth
+- Offense struggle a lot early on, but turned it on late
-	- Henry
+	- Nice fight from Oliver
-	- Jude
+	- OL still struggles with OZ; why?
 - WRs did not run correct routes OFTEN
 	- Jojo ran incorrect routes
 	- Oliver, Drake B don't know what a post route is